roninbar/ip-tcp-http/README.md

 -   The IP address `127.0.0.1` is special: any packet sent to this address comes back as an incoming packet without actually being transmitted to the network.
 -   This allows inter-process communication between processes on the same computer using the same code as for networked communication. _Extremely useful during development!_

-#### Sockets

--   _Sockets_ (originally called _"Berkley sockets"_) are OS objects that can be used by application code to communicate with local (via loopback) or remote processes using the Internet Protocol suite.
-In other words, sockets are an _application programming interface_ (API) between application code and the bottom three layers of the IP stack.

 #### UDP (User Datagram Protocol)

 -   UDP is a very simple protocol that mainly adds the two port numbers (sender and recipient) to the underlying IP packet and not much else.